Lattice-Based Quantum Advantage from Rotated Measurements: Introduction

 \paragraph{Proof of quantumness.} The study of proofs of quantumness based on LWE was initiated by Brakerski et al. \cite{brakerski2018cryptographic} who proposed a four-message (two-round) interactive protocol between a classical verifier and a prover.
 Their protocol also involves constructing only a single TCF claw state (like in our protocol), although it requires holding the entire claw state in memory between rounds, and it uses an exponentially large modulus.\footnote{One effect of using an exponentially large modulus is on hardness assumptions.
 If we phrase our hardness asssumptions in terms of the shortest vector problem in a lattice, then \cite{brakerski2018cryptographic} assumes the hardness of sub-exponential approximation of the shortest vector, while in the current work we only assume that polynomial approximation is hard.
 See \cref{subsec:param}.} Later, \cite{brakerski2020simpler} gave a two-message (one-round) proof of quantumness with a simpler and more general security proof, but at the cost of requiring the random oracle assumption.
 More recently, \cite{kahanamoku2022classically} introduced a proof of quantummness with some of the same features as \cite{brakerski2020simpler} without the random oracle assumption, but they require up to $6$ messages in their protocol ($3$ rounds of interaction).
 Both \cite{amos2020one} and \cite{yamakawa2022verifiable} present constructions of \textit{publicly verifiable} proofs of quantumness, albeit with different assumptions or models.
 Further works have based proofs of quantumness on different assumptions \cite{morimae2022proofs}, optimized the depth required for implementing TCFs~\cite{liu2021depth,hirahara2021test}, and even achieved prototype experimental realization~\cite{zhu2021interactive}.

 The paper \cite{kalai2022quantum} (which is the main predecessor to this work) presented a generic compiler that turns any non-local game into a proof of quantumness and gave an explicit scheme that only requires $4$ messages ($2$ rounds of interaction).
-These results assume the existence of a quantum fully homomomorphic encryption scheme that satisfies certain conditions (see Definition 2.3 in \cite{kalai2022quantum}), and the authors sketch proofs that two known schemes \cite{mahadev2018classical, brakerski2018quantum} satisfy such conditions.
+These results assume the existence of a quantum fully homomorphic encryption scheme that satisfies certain conditions (see Definition 2.3 in \cite{kalai2022quantum}), and the authors sketch proofs that two known schemes \cite{mahadev2018classical, brakerski2018quantum} satisfy such conditions.

-An alternative route to proving a result similar to \cref{thm:proof of quantumness} would be to expand the proof sketches in the appendices of \cite{kalai2022quantum} and use them to create a proof of quantumness with explicit parameters.
+An alternative route to proving a result similar to \cref{thm:proof of quantumness} would be to expand the aforementioned proof sketches (see the appendix of the full version of \cite{kalai2022quantum}) and use them to create a proof of quantumness with explicit parameters.
 However, we expect this approach to be less optimal both in mathematical complexity and computational complexity.
 Combining \cite{kalai2022quantum} with \cite{mahadev2018classical} would involve an exponentially sized modulus $q$, and would require preparing and measuring three claw-states during a single iteration of the central protocol.
 Combining \cite{kalai2022quantum} with \cite{brakerski2018quantum} would also require preparing three states of size similar to claw states, and would involve performing a $q$-ary Fourier transform on each state.
 In contrast, our approach involves only preparing a single-claw state and then performing single qubit operations on it.